 There are two types of garbage disposals based on the way they process food wastes.
 Given below is a short comparison between both which, I believe, is helpful in choosing the tight disposer.

 – Continuous Feed

 As the name suggests they operate continually grinding any waste thrown into them.
-It is suitable for grinding large amounts of food wastes within a short time.
+It is suitable for grinding large amounts of food waste within a short time.
 They are also cheaper than the other type and are more popular among the two.
 One major con of this kind of disposals is that since their entry remains open during operation other things like spoons may fall into it damaging the unit.
 They also consume more water than the batch feed type.

 – Batch Feed

-Here the wastes are processed in batches, which involve filling up the disposal with waste, closing the entry and then turning on the unit.
+Here the wastes are processed in batches, which involve filling up the disposal with waste, closing the entry, and then turning on the unit.
 This completely eliminates all safety issues.
 If you are likely to dispose of only small amounts of garbage each time this is a good choice.